-The previous Holocene maximum extent of glaciers across the study area is clearly visible in multispectral imagery, due to prominent moraine systems, glacial deposits and minimal vegetation cover development (Denton and Karlen, 1973; Karlen, 1973).
-Furthermore, historical imagery (1910) records the previous extent of some glaciers in the Kebnekaise region and provides useful validation of the interpretation of past glacier maximum extents (Svenonius, 1910; Holmlund and Holmlund, 2019).
-It may be reasonable to postulate that as glaciers retreated from the 1910 maximum and decreased in area, then where they have receded there may be an increase in proglacial lake area.
+The previous Little Ice Age maximum extent of glaciers across the study area is clearly visible in multispectral imagery, due to prominent moraine systems, glacial deposits and minimal vegetation cover development (Denton and Karlen, 1973; Karlen, 1973).
+Furthermore, historical imagery (1910) records the LIA extent of some glaciers in the Kebnekaise region and provides useful validation of the interpretation of past glacier LIA maximum extents (Svenonius, 1910; Holmlund and Holmlund, 2019).
+It may be reasonable to postulate that as glaciers retreated from the 1910 LIA maximum and decreased in area, then where they have receded there may be an increase in proglacial lake area.
 Consequently, decreasing glacier size may be expected to correlate with increasing proglacial lake size.
 However, there was no correlation between glacier area and proglacial lake area (R2 = 0.0286).
-This suggests that the relationship between glacier area and proglacial lake area is more complex and will be explored further below.
+This suggests that the relationship between glacier area and proglacial lake area is more complex than proglacial lakes growing as glaciers retreat, which will be explored further below.

 The aspect of the glacier associated with each proglacial lake follows the pattern of glacier locations across the study area, predominantly (76.9 %) north through to easterly aspects (Karlen, 1973).
 The predominance of glaciers and proglacial lakes on easterly and northerly aspects is unsurprising in an area where strong positive winter mass balances have been associated with strong westerly flows (positive phases of the NAO), favouring greater accumulation on north easterly aspects (Pohjola and Rogers, 1997; Banon et al., 2019).
 This suggests that a greater number and extent of glaciers on northerly and easterly aspects have left behind more basins where proglacial lakes have filled after glacial recession.
 The majority of proglacial lake elevations were between 1,100 m to 1,500 m and there was no correlation between proglacial lake area and elevation (R2 = 0.0304).
-This is unsurprising as it is dictated by the extent of glaciers through the Holocene, which have tended to terminate in a relatively narrow elevation band that has been constrained by maximum elevations of ~2,000 m and valley levels around ~1000 m around the Greater Kebnekaise (Karlen, 1973).
+This is unsurprising as it is dictated by the extent of glaciers through the Holocene, which have tended to terminate in a relatively narrow elevation band that has been constrained by maximum elevations of ~2000 m and valley levels around ~1000 m around the Greater Kebnekaise (Karlen, 1973).

-Proglacial Lake Spatial Distribution across Sub-Regions in Arctic Sweden
+Proglacial Lake Distribution and Style across Sub-Regions in Arctic Sweden

-The distribution of proglacial lakes in Arctic Sweden tends to be focused around the northern area (around Kebnekaise) and Sarek area to the south, with a small number of proglacial lakes in the central region north of lake Akkajaure (Area d; Figure 3Error!
-Reference source not found.).
-Whilst the elevation in the Sarek and Kebnekaise areas is similar (maximums of 2,089 m and 2,097 m respectively, although 1,800 m is more typical) the glaciers in the Sarek area tend to be larger and extend beyond corrie rims (Figure 7).
+The distribution of proglacial lakes in Arctic Sweden tends to be focused around the northern area (around Kebnekaise) and Sarek area to the south, with a small number of proglacial lakes in the central region north of lake Akkajaure (Area d; Figure 3) Whilst the elevation in the Sarek and Kebnekaise areas is similar (maximums of 2089 m and 2097 m respectively, although 1800 m is more typical) the glaciers in the Sarek area tend to be larger and extend beyond corrie rims (Figure 7).
 Also, the topography in Sarek tends to be more open, with wider valleys between mountains and moraine systems that extend further horizontally (Figure 7).
 Consequently there are less extensive topographic hollows in the Sarek area for proglacial lakes to develop in as glaciers retreat (Figure 7).
 As a result, proglacial lakes in the Sarek area are significantly smaller (mean 0.016 km2) than those further north in the central and Kebnekaise regions (mean 0.073 m2) (Figure 8).
 A relatively high proportion (43%) of proglacial lakes in the Sarek area had a contact point with a glacier, therefore a substantial number of these lakes have the potential to influence the morphology and retreat rates of glacier termini in the Sarek region.